Top Ten “Swing Under the Ball” Fixes

 When the hitter’s head moves more than four inches past the center of their feet, towards their front foot, they create a downward swing plane, often resulting in swinging under the ball.

-Practice drills Tool XI: Universal Stride and Approach Drills, Drill VI – Head Centered Drill (click the link for drills to help the hitter stay back)
+Practice drills Tool XI: Universal Stride and Approach Drills, Drill VI – Head Centered Drill (click the link for our free drills article to help the hitter stay back).